Rated4.8/5 | 1402 reviews

 Challenge prevention is mostly about legibility and discipline.
 Use recent comparables, explain range position clearly, and keep evidence references accessible.
 Avoid overstatement.
 A calm, evidence-led explanation is usually more persuasive than a defensive tone focused on landlord costs.

-When ready, generate the Standard pack and keep outputs unchanged for service and follow-up.
+When ready, generate the Supported pack and keep outputs unchanged for service and follow-up.
 If challenge signals appear later, escalate to tribunal-focused material without rewriting the original rationale.
 Stable reasoning is a core quality marker in contested cases.

 Set expectations early in tenant communication: explain that the figure is tied to local evidence and that supporting documents are already organised.
 This gives the tenant a clear route to understand the proposal and reduces the chance that uncertainty alone drives escalation.